kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 helpers, core is mounted in the same dir

-You can\'t see code outside optimizer
+You can't see code outside optimizer

 TODO(gp): running in amp under lemonade should use the local repo_config